Do you find yourself constantly seeking for (external) approval?

-Inevitably, since we often make our choices and base our actions on what we think others will approve of, we find we end up losing ourselves in the process.
+Inevitably, since we often make our choices and base our actions on what we think others will approve of, we end up losing ourselves in the process.

-In today’s digital era, where the option of “like” buttons are prevalent across social media platforms we encounter and use on a daily basis, this relentless need for validation is more rampant than ever.
+In today’s digital era, where the option of “like” buttons are prevalent across various social media platforms, this relentless need for validation is more rampant than ever.

-The need for validation causes us to feel that we need to be impressive, to tell people what they want to hear and all the while constantly worrying about what others think of us.
+The need for validation causes us to feel that we need to be impressive; to tell people what they want to hear and all the while constantly worrying about what others think of us.

 In extreme cases, some people willingly put themselves in debt in order to impress people that they don’t even like.
-There was a quote by Dave Ramsey, an author, that I had come across which hits the nail on the head “We buy things we don’t need with money we don’t have to impress people we don’t like“.
+There was a quote by Dave Ramsey, an author, that I had come across which hits the nail on the head “We buy things we don’t need with money we don’t have to impress people we don’t like.”

-I constantly strived for perfection and took constructive criticism or comments as a personal attack and interpreted it as “I am not good enough”.
+I constantly strived for perfection and took constructive criticism or comments as a personal attack and interpreted it as “I am not good enough.”

-I learned that it’s futile, not to mention exhausting to go through life trying to please everyone and desperately wanting everyone to like me because no matter how hard I try, that’s just not going to ever happen.
+I learned that it’s futile, not to mention exhausting, to go through life trying to please everyone and desperately wanting everyone to like me.
+Because no matter how hard I try, that’s just not going to ever happen.

 It’s impossible for everyone to like us because even Mother Teresa who many dubbed as a saint, have people who disapprove of who she is along with her beliefs.

-Sooner or later, we would have to accept that there is always going to be someone out there who is not going to like us for our looks, choices, ideas and so forth and that’s completely OK.
+We need to accept that there is always going to be someone out there who is not going to like us for our looks, choices, ideas and so forth and that’s completely OK.

 After all, if we’re being honest with ourselves, we know that we don’t and won’t exactly like everyone we encounter throughout our lives either.

-So how exactly do we begin to let go of our need for validation?
+But how exactly do we begin to let go of our need for validation?

-“Old habits die hard” they say and from my own experience, I agree that it is definitely much easier said than done to let go our need of approval but it’s certainly not impossible.
+“Old habits die hard” they say and from my own experience, I agree that it is definitely much easier said than done to let go our need of approval – but it’s certainly not impossible.